ibrahimcangunaydin/GcdandLcdProject/readme.md

-# GCD and LCD Project
+# GCD and LCM Project

 * smallOne and bigOne variables are used to reduce the number of loops in while loops.